Alumni & Community

 Alumni and community patrons are eligible for a limited number of loans from OPAL and OhioLINK libraries but not for traditional interlibrary loan or document delivery.
 If you need materials from other libraries, we can assist you in locating the materials and refer you to another library, or you can make the interlibrary loan requests through your public library.

 Yes!
 Librarians offer assistance in person and by phone, email, and instant messaging.
-Check our Ask a Librarian options for more details.
+Check our Need Help-Ask Us page for more details.
 Because current students, faculty, and staff have priority for these services, there may be times when a librarian is not available for consultation, or consultation is delayed.
-Hours for research assistance are posted at the library website.
+Hours for research assistance are posted at the Need Help-Ask Us page.

 What are the charges for printing and photocopies?